 phenomena pertaining to genetic change or genomic instability are very

 Luria---a former collaborator of Delbruck’s---who also worked with

 P1, was the Ph.D. advisor of the person who directed the lab in which

 these new discoveries were made, and which demonstrated the limitation

-    of the molecular or reductionist approach to genetics, such an approach
+of the molecular or reductionist approach to our understanding of genetic

-    having been the focus of Delbruck’s and Luria’s pioneering research
+mutation.
+Such an approach was the focus of Delbruck’s and Luria’s research

 Watson, who predicted the correct structure of DNA, and who also

 obtained his Ph.D. under Luria, corresponded extensively with Delbruck